-- "AAA A" refers to customers have a good credit status, low probability of default within the next year, strong repayment capability and limited credit risks. - "BBB B" refers to customers have a good credit status, relatively low probability of default within the next year, guaranteed repayment capability and uncertainties in their risk. - "CCC C" refers to customers have a poor credit status, high probability of defaults within the next year, poor operating condition and financial status and significant credit risks.
+- "AAA A" refers to customers with a good credit status, low probability of default within the next year, strong repayment capability and limited credit risks. - "BBB B" refers to customers with a good credit status, relatively low probability of default within the next year, guaranteed repayment capability and uncertainties in their risk. - "CCC C" refers to customers with a poor credit status, high probability of defaults within the next year, poor operating condition and financial status and significant credit risks.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2014
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2015 (CONTINUED)